guildai/guild.ai/pages/docs/guides/create-object-detector.md

     - gpkg.object-detect/ssd-mobilenet-v2
 ```

+By extending `ssd-mobilenet-v2`, our model inherits its operations,
+which support a workflow for building SSD object detectors with a
+MobileNet v2 backbone.

 Save your changes to `guild.yml`.

-By extending `ssd-mobilenet-v2`, our model inherits its
-operations, which support a complete full workflow for building RCNN
-object detectors with a ResNet-50 backbone.

 List the model operations again: